Honors and Awards

 - Nebraska Scholar-Athlete Honor Roll (Fall 2012, 2013; Spring 2013, 2014)

-Cecilia Hall played and started in 30 matches as a sophomore • Earned honorable-mention AVCA All-North Region honors • Led the Husker block on the year with 140 total blocks on the season and an average of 1.31 blocks per set • Had 144 kills on the year and averaged 1.35 kills per set, while hitting at a clip of .321 • Notched a career-high eight kills three times in 2013 (Villanova, Wisconsin, Indiana) • Recorded a career-high 11 blocks against Illinois on Oct.
-30, followed by 10 blocks the next match against Northwestern on Nov.
-2 • Posted five or more blocks 14 times as a sophomore • Named the Big Ten Defensive Player of the Week on Nov.
-4 after pacing the Huskers at the net with a total of 21 blocks and an average of 2.6 blocks per set, while also chipping in nine kills on the week • Was named Academic All-Big Ten.
+Cecilia Hall started 30 of NU’s 33 matches as a sophomore in 2013 • Earned honorable-mention AVCA All-North Region accolades • Led the Husker block on the year with 140 total blocks, an average of 1.31 blocks per set • Had 144 kills on the year and averaged 1.35 kills per set, while hitting at a clip of .321 • Tied her career high in kills four times during the year with eight kills each against Villanova, Texas, Wisconsin and Indiana • Recorded a career-high 11 blocks against Illinois on Oct.
+30, followed with 10 blocks the next match against Northwestern on Nov.
+2 • Was named the Big Ten Defensive Player of the Week on Nov.
+4 following her performance against the Wildcats and Hoosiers, as she paced the Huskers at the net with 21 blocks, an average of 2.6 blocks per set, while also chipping in nine kills on the week • Was named Academic All-Big Ten.

-Played in six matches in 2012 • Posted 13 total kills and nine total blocks as a redshirt freshman • Notched eight kills against Duquesne on Sept.
+Played in six matches as a redshirt freshman in 2012 • Posted 13 kills and nine blocks on the year • Notched a career-high eight kills against Duquesne on Sept.
 7 and five total blocks against Colgate on Sept.
-1 • Academic All-Big Ten.
+1 • Was named Academic All-Big Ten.

 Hall redshirted and provided depth at middle blocker in her first year at Nebraska.